You don’t have an SSL certificate

 It should take less than 3 seconds to load your website.
 You may think your website loads very quickly — but that’s because your web browser has most likely saved a version of your website to minimize bandwidth.

-You can also use a speedtest tool to test how long it takes to load your site.
+You can also use Pingdom Website Speed Test to test how long it takes to load your site.

 Your site looks old